Human Rights Complaints

 Informal Resolution (Settlement)

 If a complaint is accepted, it will be shared with the Respondent.
-At that time, the Commission will ask whether the Respondent is interested in informal resolution, also known as settlement.
+The Act states that the Commission shall promote settlement of complaints.
+The Commission will ask whether the Complainant and Respondent (the “parties”) are interested in informal resolution, also known as settlement.
+At this stage, participation in informal resolution is voluntary.
+The Commission does not force or compel parties to participate in settlement.

 Responding to a Complaint

-If settlement efforts are not successful, the Commission will ask the Respondent to provide a response to the complaint.
+If the complaint is not settled through informal resolution the Commission will ask the Respondent to provide a response to the complaint.
 Respondents generally provide one of two types of responses.

 Second, a Respondent may provide a “reasonable explanation” for what, at first glance, appears to be discrimination.
 The Act says that it is not discrimination to treat someone unfavourably if there is a “reasonable cause” for doing so.
 Examples of reasonable cause include: